libera-machinelearning/libera-machinelearning.github.io/Resources/GettingStarted.md

 # Getting started
 Proficiency in [Python 3](https://www.python.org/) is strongly recommended for practicing modern machine learning.
 While Python is used heavily for machine learning including deep learning, [R](https://www.r-project.org/) is popular among data scientists and statisticians.
-[Julia](https://julialang.org/) is also of interest.
-For Python, a best practice is to use a separate virtual environment using [`virtualenv`](https://pypi.python.org/pypi/virtualenv/) or [`pipenv`](https://pypi.python.org/pypi/pipenv/) for each project except when deploying to a container.
+For Python, a best practice is to use a separate virtual environment using [`virtualenv`](https://pypi.python.org/pypi/virtualenv/) or [`conda`](https://www.anaconda.com/) for each project.
 After mastering Python, here are some basic starter resources for applied machine learning:

 ## Preparation
 Although not a technical topic, daily exercise, excellent nutrition and sufficient sleep are a must; they greatly assist with learning.
-Before getting started with a curriculum, it helps to learn how to learn:
+Before getting started with a curriculum, it is essential to learn how to learn:
 * [Learning How to Learn: Powerful mental tools to help you master tough subjects](https://www.coursera.org/learn/learning-how-to-learn)
 * [Mindshift: Break Through Obstacles to Learning and Discover Your Hidden Potential](https://www.coursera.org/learn/mindshift)